 about the project

-Tradeversity is a student marketplace, exclusive to specific university communities that safely handles transactions of products, rentals, and services between students.
-We began working with Mike Meyers, CEO of Tradeversity, in January of 2015 after he and his team had launched an initial web version on the University of South Carolina campus.
+Tradeversity is a student marketplace, exclusive to specific university communities, that safely handles transactions of products, rentals, and services between students.
+We began working with Mike Meyers, CEO of Tradeversity, in January of 2015 after he and his team launched an initial web version on the University of South Carolina campus.

 - UX / UI design

 One of the largest challenges in building Tradeversity was the simultaneous launch and connectivity of all parts of the product before the school semester began.
 Chats had to work seamlessly between the web app and Tradeversity iOS or Android app.
 Payments made through the app had to authorize quickly enough so that users could meet, verify goods or services, and pay without any delay.
 In addition, the ability to launch email campaigns was needed in order to keep the system working, inform users, or educate them on the process of the system.
 Building such an interconnected system of parts to be launched simultaneously had our entire team on-deck and ready to handle any issues (there were quite a few pizza-fueled late nights during launch week).

 Emails also had to be dispatched whenever triggered to help keep the system working, inform users, and educate on the process of the system.
 Building such an interconnected system of parts that had to launch congruently had our entire team on-deck, ready to handle it (there were quite a few pizza-fueled late nights week of launch).